 - Central Standard (sub-1,200 meters)

-Honduras coffees are grown mostly towards the western side of the country, bordering on Guatemala.
+With the Caribbean Sea to it’s north and Pacific Ocean at the southern tip, most of the coffee growing regions are closer to the center with its mountain ranges.
+Honduras coffees are grown mostly towards the western side of the country, bordering on Guatemala and El Salvador.
 Due to still being a fairly emerging market, not many regions are well recognized and most coffee is sold simply labeled from Honduras.
 Some of the more notable regions include:

 Honduran unroasted green coffee beans can be sourced from most green coffee importers and brokers, given that the country now produces almost 4% of the coffee world wide.
 The high growing elevations and investment in the country means that Organic coffees are easy to find, and SHG are not uncommon.